Are you interested in liveability as choices? What do you think about cultural evolution? How can we create a community of changemakers?

 Music by Lesfm from Pixabay

-Are you interested in urban governance accountability?
+Are you interested in floating cities and communities?

 Find the article through this link.